intel/compile-time-init-build/README.md

 Firmware using *cib* is implemented as a collection of **components**.
 Each component provides **services** and **features** to the build.
 Component **features** extend and provide new functionality to **services**.

+*cib* is currently in a prerelease state and its API is subject to change.